Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Li Wenchiao (李匪文潮),

-born in 1952 and a native of Jiangsu, was political commissar of Shenzhen logistics base before he came to Hong Kong to serve as vice political
+born in 1952 and a native of Jiangsu, was political commissar of Shenzhen

 commissar of PLA Hong Kong Garrison.
-In 2006, Li left Hong Kong for Macau to serve as political commissar of PLA Macau Garrison.
+In 2006, Li left Hong Kong for Macau to

-Cai Duowen (蔡匪多文), born in 1951 and a
+Cai Duowen (蔡匪多文), born in 1951 and a native of Hunan, was

-native of Hunan, was vice political commissar of PLA Hong Kong Garrison
+vice political commissar of PLA Hong Kong Garrison before he assumed the

-vice political commissar, and later political
+position of vice political commissar, and later political commissar, of

-commissar, of Guangdong Provincial Military District, Guangzhou Military
+Guangdong Provincial Military District, Guangzhou Military Region.

-Zhang Zhiguo (張匪志國)
+Zhang Zhiguo (張匪志國) was

-was political commissar of 124th Division of the 42nd Group Army of Guangzhou
+political commissar of 124th Division of the 42nd Group Army of Guangzhou

 Military Region before being transferred to Hong Kong to assume the post of

-political commissar of PLA Hong Kong
+vice political commissar of PLA Hong Kong Garrison.

-Zeng Qingnian (曾匪慶年)
+Zeng Qingnian (曾匪慶年) was the

-PLA Hong Kong Garrison.
+to vice political commissar of PLA Hong Kong Garrison.

 Liu Xunfa (劉匪勳發),